stratum/stratum/stratum/hal/bin/barefoot/README.run.md

 ### Other deployment options

-You can run both Stratum and `tofino-model` natively on the host.
+You can run both Stratum and `tofino-model` natively on the host (i.e. not in Docker containers).
 They communicate over localhost TCP ports.

 If you wish to run multiple instances of Stratum and `tofino-model` on the same machine, you can use Docker's container network to link the containers' networking stacks together.
 For example, you can pass `--network container:stratum` when starting the `tofino-model` container.

 -----
 ## Stratum Runtime Options